 Children Persons under 18 years of age.
-Vulnerable Person A person aged 18 years or over, who is in receipt of or may be in need of community care services by reason of mental or other disability, age or illness and who is or may be unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation.
+Vilagrahla Darasa A name of a second 4.0 years on a year who is in receipt of Vulnerable Person A person aged 18 years or over, who is in receipt of or may be in need of community care services by reason of mental or other disability, age or illness and who is or may be unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation.
 National Vetting Bureau The National Vetting Bureau (NVB) deals with requests to vet certain prospective employees and students and issues vetting Disclosures.
 Liaison Person Person authorised by Dublin City University to communicate with NVB on behalf of the University and located in the Registry.